-The Museum of music housed in one of the most famous sites at La Villette is really worth a visit.
+The Music Museum housed in one of the most famous sites at La Villette is really worth a visit.
 3000m² full of a distinguished collection of instruments which contribute to inspire, unite and stimulate all musical-works of art.
-The museum features collections of several hundred rare and unusual musical instruments : a crystal flute, an octobass or the guitar-turtle.
+The museum features collections of several hundred rare and unusual musical instruments: a crystal flute, an octobass or the guitar-turtle.
 The hall embraces an impressive array of instruments displayed and hosts instruments that belonged to Django Reinhardt, Frederic Chopin or Frank Zappa.

-Your ticket is an invitation for a chronological journey organized around western music of the seventeen century to the present day as well as a geographical trip through the world of music.
-Musée de la musique is located inside Cité de la Musique at 221 avenue Jean Jaurés Paris 19th.
-A metro ticket away, enjoy a fantastic visit through the musical museum with an English spoken guide.
-The museum is at Porte de Pantin metro station line 5.
+Your ticket is an invitation for a chronological journey organized around western music of the 17th century to the present day as well as a geographical trip through the world of music.
+Musée de la Musique is located inside the Cité de la Musique at 221 avenue Jean Jaurés Paris 19th.
+A metro ticket away, enjoy a fantastic visit through the musical museum with an English speaking guide.
+The museum is located at Porte de Pantin station (subway line 5).

 The visit will take you on a musical journey… Free concerts are programmed daily in the museum.
 One special part of the visit is when a musician offers the visitor a unique opportunity to hear and exchange some musical ideas on the subject of music around the world.
 These exchanges sometimes involve listening to instruments or their facsimiles.
 About 150 artists from very different musical backgrounds play regularly in the museum.
 An audio guide is available for free in both English and French taking the visitor on his or her journey to the heart of the history of music: for children and adults alike, this audio guide is full of recordings made using the different instruments from the collection.